EvanSchaff/todolist/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to the .env file located in the root of either the frontend or backend folder.

 - Frontend
 `VITE_API_BASE_URL`